Canada's breastfeeding dashboard

 Breastfeeding exclusively means that breast milk is the only food the baby eats.
 While most parents breastfed for at least 6 months, far fewer breastfed exclusively.

-The following chart shows the percentage of parents in each province and territory that breastfed for at least 6 months.
+The following chart shows the percentage of parents in each region that breastfed for at least 6 months.
 It also shows the percentage who breastfed exclusively during those 6 months.

 Figure 6.
-Percentage of parents who breastfed for at least 6 months by province and territory
+Percentage of parents who breastfed for at least 6 months by region

 Figure 6: Data table with confidence intervals